avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 To enable management of an L1's validator set externally to the P-Chain, Warp message verification will be added to the [`PlatformVM`](https://github.com/ava-labs/avalanchego/tree/master/vms/platformvm).
 For a Warp message to be considered valid by the P-Chain, at least 67% of the `sourceChainID`'s weight must have participated in the aggregate BLS signature.
 This is equivalent to the threshold set for the C-Chain.
 A future ACP may be proposed to support modification of this threshold on a per-L1 basis.

-For messages produced by the P-Chain for a given L1, only that L1's validators must be willing to provide signatures, rather than the entire Primary Network validator set.
-This optimization is possible because all validators will still sync the P-Chain.

 The following Warp message payloads are introduced on the P-Chain:

 - `SubnetToL1ConversionMessage`